muriloacs/Middleware/README.md

 Middlewares on global scope will be executed everytime a request is made.

 #### Local scope
-Middlewares on local scope will be executed after than global
+Middlewares on local scope will be executed after than global.

 In this case, `my.first.middleware` and `my.second.middleware`  will be always executed no matter what route is being called.
 Whereas `my.third.middleware` will be executed only when
 Application\Controller\IndexController is current controller.
 Thus, if we access Application\Controller\IndexController first, second and third middlewares will be executed.